bioinformaticsguy/codenote/ISMBECCB.md

 # 009 - Splice Transformer - vari - Ning Shen
 - Assistant professor works closely with clinicians.
-- Saw a kid with
+- Saw a kid with some problem but with the blood sample no infomration.
+- takes seq as input and predicts splicing prob in 15 tissues.
+- Benchmarked and supoeior performance from SPlicaeAI.
+-